Marleyman876/reading-notes/102/CSS.md

 + **Sheet** We can have mutiple files
 + Apply styles to \</tags>
 + You need HTML code to
++ Two ways to add CSS to html internal CSS and external CSS
 ## Tips
 + Always keep your code clean
 + The style link always goes into the header tag